zukunft/zukunft.com/docs/code_functions_all.md

     \-- merged_info_message - section for function merged_info_message not yet defined that it should be sql write in /sandbox/sandbox_link.php
     \-- del_links - section for function del_links is expected to be del in /sandbox/sandbox_link.php
     \-- db_all_fields_link - section for function db_all_fields_link not yet defined that it should be sql write fields in /sandbox/sandbox_link.php
+    \-- check_save - section for function check_save not yet defined that it should be internal in /sandbox/sandbox_link.php
     \-- is_link_obj - section for function is_link_obj is expected to be info in /sandbox/sandbox_link.php
     \-- is_named_obj - section for function is_named_obj is expected to be info in /sandbox/sandbox_link.php
     \-- sql_update - section for function sql_update not yet defined that it should be sql write in /sandbox/sandbox_link.php